Classification of the Orthogonal Separable Webs for the Hamilton-Jacobi and Klein-Gordon Equations on 3-Dimensional Minkowski Space: Classification of separable webs on

-\textit{24.
-Elliptic-circular web I}\ \ (timelike rotational web III) \textbf{4.2.iv} \ $A = J_{-1}(0) \oplus J_1(0) \oplus J_1(a^2), \ \ a > 0$ If $A$ has a multidimensional Lorentzian eigenspace corresponding to its smallest eigenvalue, we may cast it into the above canonical form; i.e. $A = a^2 e_2 \otimes e_2^{\flat}$ for some spacelike unit vector $e_2$. $L$ is reducible, and following algorithm \ref{WP}, we must choose a unit vector in the multidimensional eigenspace of $A$.
-Since this vector can be spacelike or timelike, we obtain two warped products, corresponding to different regions:
+\textbf{4.2.iv.} $A = J_{-1}(0) \oplus J_1(0) \oplus J_1\big(a^2\big)$, $a > 0$.
+If $A$ has a multidimensional Lorentzian eigenspace corresponding to its smallest eigenvalue, we may cast it into this canonical form; i.e., $A = a^2 e_2 \otimes e_2^{\flat}$ for some spacelike unit vector $e_2$. $L$ is reducible, and following Algorithm~\ref{WP}, we must choose a unit vector in the multidimensional eigenspace of~$A$.
+Since this vector can be spacelike or timelike, we obtain two warped products, corresponding to different regions.

-For a warped product with a spacelike vector $e_1$, algorithm \ref{WP} gives
+For a warped product with a spacelike vector $e_1$, Algorithm~\ref{WP} gives

-where $N_0 = \{ ye_2 + \tilde{x}e_1 \in \mathbb{E}^3_1 \ | \ \tilde{x} > 0 \}$ and $\rho(ye_2 + \tilde{x}e_1) = \tilde{x}$.
-The restriction of $L$ to $N_0$ induces elliptic coordinates on $N_0$, upon identifying $\mathrm{span}\{e_1, e_2\}$ with $\mathbb{E}^2$.
-For a warped product with a timelike vector $e_0$, algorithm \ref{WP} gives
+where $N_0 = \big\{ ye_2 + \tilde{x}e_1 \in \mathbb{E}^3_1 \, | \, \tilde{x} > 0 \big\}$ and $\rho(ye_2 + \tilde{x}e_1) = \tilde{x}$.
+The restriction of~$L$ to $N_0$ induces elliptic coordinates on~$N_0$, upon identifying $\operatorname{span}\{e_1, e_2\}$ with~$\mathbb{E}^2$.
+For a~warped product with a~timelike vector~$e_0$, Algorithm~\ref{WP} gives

-where $N_0 = \{ -\tilde{t}e_0 + xe_2 \in \mathbb{E}^3_1 \ | \ \tilde{t} > 0 \}$ and $\rho(-\tilde{t}e_0 + xe_2) = \tilde{t}$.
-The restriction of $L$ to $N_0$ induces elliptic coordinates of type I on $N_0$, upon identifying $\mathrm{span}\{e_0, e_2\}$ with $\mathbb{E}^2_1$.
-So, choosing the standard coordinate on $\mathrm{dS}_1$ (resp. $\mathbb{H}^1$), we obtain the following web: \\
+where $N_0 = \big\{ {-}\tilde{t}e_0 + xe_2 \in \mathbb{E}^3_1 \, | \, \tilde{t} > 0 \big\}$ and $\rho(-\tilde{t}e_0 + xe_2) = \tilde{t}$.
+The restriction of $L$ to~$N_0$ induces elliptic coordinates of type~I on~$N_0$, upon identifying $\operatorname{span}\{e_0, e_2\}$ with~$\mathbb{E}^2_1$.
+So, choosing the standard coordinate on~$\mathrm{dS}_1$ (resp.~$\mathbb{H}^1$), we obtain the following web.